karlkyck/OReilly-Architecture-Katas-Winter-2025/ADRs/ADR-04.md

 candidates could use search engines or even AI to cheat during the assessments.
 An AI-driven monitoring system could provide real-time insights into candidate behaviour, flagging potential cheating without disrupting the user experience.

-Common Cheating Indicators coudl include:
+Common Cheating Indicators could include:

 Identical Answer Patterns: Looking for candidates with identical answers, especially in multiple-choice questions.
 Unusual Score Patterns: Identifying scores that are significantly higher or lower than expected, based on historical data.